crypticwisdom/Python_notes/Python Language/1-python-notes.md

   - This haven't been studied.

-- Conditions and Chained Conditions:
+## Conditions and Chained Conditions:

   - Condition refers to a statement or an expression that evaluates to either true or false.
-This uses conditional operators, e.g >, < ...
+This uses conditional operators, e.g, >, < ...

   - Chained conditions, also known as compound conditions or multiple conditions, refer to using multiple conditions together to create more complex logic (condition) in programming.
 This uses 'and' or 'or' logical operators.